Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: ©iStock/RuslanDashinsky

-The government has come up with rules that lenders must follow when it comes time to reveal estimated closing costs to people who are shopping for a mortgage.
-The government-mandated closing costs form is called a loan estimate (formerly known as a good faith estimate).
+Before diving in, it’s important to understand that the government has come up with rules that lenders must follow when it comes time to reveal estimated closing costs to people who are shopping for a mortgage.
+The government-mandated closing costs form is called a loan estimate, formerly known as a good faith estimate.

 Photo credit: ©iStock/JPSchrage